lechen614/6.031notes/04 Code Review/C04note.md

 Use named constant instead of magic numbers.
 If you have a profusion of magic numbers in your code, it can be a sign that you need to take a step back and treat those numbers as **data** rather than named constants.

+### One purpose for each variable
+Variables are not a scarce resource in programming.
+Introduce them freely, give them good names, and just stop using them when you stop needing them.

+### Don't use global variable

+### Avoid special-case code
+Actively resist the temptation to handle special cases separately, Re-think when writing a if statement